2023 Solar Incentives Guide for Ammon, ID - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Tax exemptions may come in one of two forms.
-First, there is sales tax exemption, which is applied when you purchase solar panels.
-The second is property tax exemption.
-This allows you to ignore the added value of your solar system when calculating property tax for your home.
+- Tax Exemptions: Tax exemptions can come in two forms.
+First, there is sales tax exemption, applied at the time you purchase your solar panels.
+The second is property tax exemption, which allows you to ignore the added value of your solar system when calculating property tax for your house.

 Federal Solar Incentives

-When thinking about solar incentives, you probably think of federal incentives first.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Like with federal incentives, these could include tax credits, rebates and more.
+Some solar incentives may be provided at the state and local level.
+As with federal incentives, these can include rebates, tax credits and more.
 Certain incentives are ongoing, while others are offered for only a limited time.
 These local incentives may come from the Idaho government, or from your specific county or municipality.